 The Klosterneuburg Monastery plays a significant historic role in the cultivation of St. Laurent.
 “St. Laurenz-Traube” was planted in the experimental vineyards of the monastery when it founded the world’s first viticultural school in 1863.
 August Wilhelm Freiherr von Babo initiated the cultivation and propagation of this variety.
 The most vigorous clones were then planted in the monastery’s Jungherrn vineyard in Kahlenbergerdorf in Vienna in 1893.
 Continued clone selection and research is practiced today by the vintner Pepi Umathum in his Frauenkirchen vineyards near Lake Neusiedl in cooperation with the research team at Klosterneuburg.
 Umathum places great value on genetic diversification and the ability of vines to adapt to their environment.
 He says, “Sankt Laurent is the desire for something new, something different in wine, a desire that leads us back to the familiar flavours of history.”

 Experience and observation of the variety led to prolific planting of the variety in the meagre limestone gravel of Tattendorf in 1956.
 The initial 5 ha of St. Laurent grew to 40 making the “Stiftsbreite” vineyard the largest contingent vineyard area planted to the variety.
-“The reasons for the growing vineyard area of St. Laurent in the Thermenregion are well-founded,” says vintner Georg Schneider and continues, “The dry, alluvial limestone soils of our region are perfect for the variety.
+“The reasons for the growing vineyard area of St. Laurent in the Thermenregion are well-founded,” “The dry, alluvial limestone soils of our region are perfect for the variety.
 The exchange of warm Pannonian climate influence from the east with the cool wind from the Viennese forest to the north provide optimal aeration after precipitation.
 Decisive for the unique Tattendorf character is the long ripening period in autumn when great diurnal temperature variations are experienced.
 St. Laurent is a variety that does not stand out with muscle and power, but with finesse, elegance, and balance.”

 Stift Klosterneuburg is not only the source of many St. Laurent vines planted throughout the country, the monastery has also once again become a role model for high-quality St. Laurent wines.
 Dr. Wolfgang Hamm, managing director of the Stift Klosterneuburg Winery, “I love St. Laurent because it demands our ultimate sensitivity and is capable of rewarding us with transcendental harmony.”
 He grounds the extraordinary quality of the St. Laurent Grosse Reserve in the rigorous selection of fruit and restriction to production in only the best red wine vintages.
 He expounds further, “only free run juice from fruit sourced from old vine is used for this wine.
 It spends four weeks on the skins, is fermented in open vats and manual punch-down of the cap is practiced.
 The Grosse Reserve matures for 24 months in mostly new small oak barrels.”
 This wine has thus far only been produced in 2000, 2003, 2006, and 2009.
 The superb 2011 vintage could likely bring the next.